nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 - [dev.to: Configure RBAC in Kubernetes Like a Boss](https://dev.to/mstryoda/configure-rbac-in-kubernetes-like-a-boss-h67) You will configure RBAC both with kubectl and yaml definitions.
 - [raesene.github.io: Auditing RBAC - Redux](https://raesene.github.io/blog/2022/08/14/auditing-rbac-redux/) The challenges of auditing Kubernetes authorization.
 Auditing Kubernetes authorization can be a bit of a tricky task.
 In this article, you will learn what techniques and tools you can use to identify, reassign and manage RBAC rules in your cluster.
 - [goteleport.com: A Simple Overview of Authentication Methods for Kubernetes Clusters](https://goteleport.com/blog/kube-authn-methods/)
+- [medium.com/@mehmetodabashi: Authentication and Authorization in Kubernetes: Client Certificates and Role Based Access Control (RBAC)](https://medium.com/@mehmetodabashi/authentication-and-authorization-in-kubernetes-client-certificates-and-role-based-access-control-d4e98a3c1098) In this tutorial, you'll learn how to authenticate and authorize a user to access Kubernetes Clusters with client certificates

 ### Tools